Pratap Keshari Deb

-Pratap Keshari Deb (birth: 16 October 1972) is an Indian politician from the state of Odisha.
+Pratap Keshari Deb (born 16 October 1972) is an Indian politician from the state of Odisha.
 In May 2017, he won a bypoll to the Rajya Sabha seat from Odisha constituency which was vacated by Bishnu Charan Das when he was appointed chairman of Odisha State Planning Board.
 Pratap Deb filed a nomination and won the seat uncontested on 18 May 2017.
-He will complete the remainder of his term until 1 July 2022.
+He will complete the remainder of his term on 1 July 2022.